anhinga/2019-design-notes/automated-synthesis/past-thoughts.md

 Explore training the nets with piecewise bilinear neurons based on ReLU (this is the activation function: g(x, y) = max(0, x)∗max(0, y) ): Section 1.3.2 of https://arxiv.org/abs/1606.09470

 DMM-based program synthesis is similar to finding neural net architecture while assembling the network from layers and modules:
-Section 4 of https://arxiv.org/abs/1706.00648 (Section 4 in this preprint is generally useful for learning)
+Section 4 of https://arxiv.org/abs/1706.00648 (Section 4 in this preprint is generally useful for learning, as well as not too different Section 10 of https://arxiv.org/abs/1712.07447 )

 ### Tension between flexibility and efficiency, and also between derivative-free methods and gradient-based methods.